 What Are the Dogs of the Dow Stocks?

-The Dow, formally called The Dow Jones Industrial Average, is an index consisting of 30 of the largest U.S. industrial stocks, of any given prior year.
-The Dogs represent the 10 highest-paying dividend stocks in the Dow Jones Industrial Average Index.
-But because price often moves in opposite direction as dividend yield, the Dogs of the Dow also have the distinction of being among the lowest performers in terms of price gain.
+The Dogs of the Dow are a group of the 10 highest-paying dividend stocks in The Dow Jones Industrial Average index.
+Because price often moves in opposite direction as dividend yield, the Dogs of the Dow also have the distinction of being among the lowest performers in terms of price gain.
+Hence, the term "dogs."

-Hence a contrarian investing strategy might have an investor looking for bargains on stocks , or "dogs," that may be positioned to have a good year.
+A contrarian investing strategy might have an investor looking for bargains on stocks, or "dogs," that may be positioned to have a good year.
+This is because a fundamental investing strategy is to buy stocks that are selling at a price that is below their respective valuation.
 However, a more widely applied use of the Dogs of the Dow is to capture the highest-yielding stocks for income purposes.

 Mutual Funds Investing in Dogs of the Dow